Guided Meditations and Other Resources

 These meditations were recorded during our lockdown meditation sessions

-Shakyapada leads a Mindfulness of Breathing Meditation In this meditation we concentrate on following the breath.
+Mindfulness of Breathing Meditation.
+In this meditation we concentrate on following the breath.
 It is in four stages: first we follow the out-breath (this helps us to relax the body and mind), then we follow just the in breath which brings energy into the practice.
-In the third stage we follow the whole of the breath in the upper body, noticing what this feels like, and finally, we being our attention to the point where we breathe in - the nostrils, the upper lip of the back of the throat.
+In the third stage we follow the whole of the breath in the upper body, noticing what this feels like, and finally, we bring our attention to the point where we breathe in - the nostrils, the upper lip of the back of the throat.
 This helps us to concentrate our attention on one point.

-Shakyapada leads a Self-Care Meditation We are not always kind to ourselves, in fact sometimes we can hold very negative views about who we are.
+Self-Care Meditation (based on the Metta Bhavana).
+We are not always kind to ourselves, in fact sometimes we can hold very negative views about who we are.
 Yet we are always doing our best and though we might be imperfect at the moment, it is where we are starting from.
 So this meditation is about developing a more positive and wholesome relationship with ourselves which in turn will help us to transform our lives and find more peacefulness.
+Please note: this can be a powerful meditation and it is not recommended for those who have suffered deep trauma or have mental health issues

 Resource List